-1. Experiencing the outpouring is like being saved again.
-I know you can only become a Christian once, but when the Spirit moves even the most mature in Christ realise their sins and find refuge at the cross again.
-This for me has been a feature of every meeting I have been to at Cwmbran.
+- Experiencing the outpouring is like being saved again.
+I know you can only become a Christian once, but when the Spirit moves, even the most mature in Christ realise their sins and find refuge at the cross again.
+This, for me, has been a feature of every meeting I have been to at Cwmbran.
 I have heard people say they have felt they have been born again “again”.
 There are similar experiences in the Bible and in past revivals .

-3. The after effects of the meetings.
-I have referred to this in previous blogs , Jesus being even closer in the days and weeks following a meeting.
+- The after-effects of the meetings.
+I have referred to this in previous blogs , Jesus is even closer in the days and weeks following a meeting.
 This is the difference between a human-led meeting, which can excite for a moment, and a Spirit-led one, which makes permanent changes.
 Examples of this can be found in many of the revivals of the past .

-4. The number converted.
-For this we can only go on the number of reported first time commitments, which was 1157 after outpouring meeting 157 .
+- The number converted.
+For this, we can only go on the number of reported first-time commitments, which was 1157 after outpouring meeting 157 .
 There have been more since.
 This may seem small compared with the 100,000 converts in the 15 months of the 1904-5 revival, but the current “Welsh” outpouring is one church; there were hundreds of churches involved in 1904-5.
-So over 1000 first time commitments is remarkable, even if all were not actually converted.
+So over 1000 first-time commitments is remarkable, even if all were not actually converted.

 J.C.
 Ryle, (1978) , Christian Leaders of the 18th Century, Banner of Truth.
 E. Evans (1985), Daniel Rowland and The Great Evangelical Awakening In Wales, Banner of Truth.

 Victory Church has announced another church plant.
 They have six churches so far.
 Someone from another Welsh church of a different denomination told me they had a new plant in Wales coming soon, with another in the planning stage.

 Psalm 51 is a classic account, and the life of the apostle Peter shows similar post-conversion experiences of conversion.